Back to Varsity – Are you sitting your kids up for failure?

 As a parent you are immensely proud of your kids when they are accepted into some form of tertiary education.
 Depending on their field of study, a large portion of their day will probably be spent behind a desk sitting on a chair in front of a screen, whether this is a laptop, desktop, tablet or phone.

 Have you actually had a look at what study chair most students sit on, especially if they are living in a university residence?

 Because they spend an awful amount of time sitting, splashing out on a good study chair for your kids is a small price to pay for their longer-term health and wellbeing.
 The 5 consequences of sitting on the wrong chair.

 Why should students have a proper study desk and chair?

 1. Medical conditions:

-University students will inevitably be using a study desk and chair for extended periods of time, often well in excess of 12 hours per day.
+University students will inevitably be using a study table and chair for extended periods of time, often well in excess of 12 hours per day.
 Sitting for such a long period of time is unhealthy, and sitting incorrectly, only makes it worse.
 How to Protect Your Health in the Age of the Office Chair.